mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 # 9. Guidelines for ISIS Imaging CORE

+Issues related to the `core` package of ISIS Imaging have the `Component: Core` label, following the Mantid Repository issue structure.
+[Link to issues for core](https://github.com/mantidproject/isis_imaging/issues?q=is%3Aopen+is%3Aissue+label%3A%22Component%3A+Core%22)

 ## 9.1.
 CUDA filter expansion

 Integrating a package that supports CUDA has potential for improvement and expansion of the imaging filters.